What Is a No-Closing-Cost Refinance?

 Benefits of a No-Closing-Cost Refinance

-• This kind of refinance can help keep homeowners from owing a hefty bill all at once, making it possible to refinance if they don’t have a lot of cash on hand.
+• This kind of refinance can help keep homeowners from owing a hefty bill all at once, allowing them to refinance if they don’t have a lot of cash on hand.

-• By rolling costs into a home loan, you can keep cash on hand to use for other purposes that may be more important to you.
+• By rolling costs into a home loan, you can keep cash on hand to use for things that are more important to you.

 • If you opt for a higher rate, you won’t use up home equity on a no-closing-cost refinance.